Creative

 FAQ

-What makes a character flaw actually affect the plot?
+how do I make a character flaw actually affect the plot

-A plot-active flaw is one that causes the character to make a specific, consequential choice they wouldn't otherwise make.
+A plot-active flaw causes the character to make a specific, consequential choice they wouldn't otherwise make.
 Stubbornness only matters if it costs them an alliance they needed.
-Tie the flaw to a decision point in your outline and the story will pull it forward naturally.
+Tie the flaw to a concrete decision point in your outline and the story will pull it forward on its own.

-What's the difference between a flaw and a character trait?
+What is the difference between a character flaw and a trait?